Fiery Cross of Goa

 This cross was seven feet tall, encrusted with diamonds, rubies and emeralds.
 It was so heavy that three men were needed to carry it.

-The haul was divided amongst the pirate crew but Levasseur kept the golden cross.
+The haul was divided amongst the pirate crew but Vasseur kept the golden cross.
 He had a house in the Northwest Seychelles (at Bel Ombre) and there he buried the cross before he was captured by the French a few years later, tried and sentenced to death.

 The paper contained a cryptogram in 17 lines of Greek and Hebrew letters, clues to the location of the buried spoils.

-Employing the ancient esoteric knowledge privy to Freemaons, the Zodiac, the Clavicula Salomonis (Key of Solomon), and bits of an old Greek poem around the Labours of Hercules (slaying lions, the nine-headed Hydra, and several other little jobs that earned him immortality), he cracked most of the code.
+Employing the ancient esoteric knowledge privy to Freemasons, plus the Zodiac, the Clavicula Salomonis (Key of Solomon), and bits of an old Greek poem about the Labours of Hercules (slaying lions, the nine-headed Hydra, and several other little jobs that earned him immortality), he cracked most of the code.

 He died in 1977 and his son John is currently trying to fathom out the few remaining riddles.
 We wish him well in his endeavours.
 We also wonder if he will return his finds to Sé Cathedral.

 A few points worth noting about this story: